girlscript/winter-of-contributing/C_CPP/Unreal Engine with C++/Unreal Engine.md

 # Unreal Engine in C++

+Unreal Engine is not just a game engine developed in C++.
+It serves as an advanced 3D creation tool too.
+It is helpful for creating a bunch of different content like Games, 3d shows, Actions, Meta Humans, Simulations and more with the help of the free and accessible resources.
+Unreal Engine also provides free online learning resources and webiners to learn more about the software.

 ## Terminology:

 - **Actor**: Any object inside the level is called an Actor.
 It is made up of Actor Components.
+- **Pawns**: A special type of Actor that has a persona in the game.
-- **Character**: A special type of Actor that acts as the Player in the game.
+- **Character**: A special type of Pawn that acts as the Player in the game.
 The user can control its movement using the **W A S D** keys.
+- **Casting**: To perform class-specific activity on an Actor i.e. giving the Actor a functionality.
+However, casting may result in success or failure depending on the situation in the game.

+Other self-explanatory terms include : Game Level, Game Mode, Volume, Player State etc.

 ![character](https://user-images.githubusercontent.com/72400676/140915248-a0a55754-10a2-434a-a3b5-44a3ca0e3ccb.JPG)